Learning to Efficiently Plan Robust Frictional Multi-Object Grasps: Physical Experiments

 We create 10 decluttering scenes with the same process as data collection.
-In each scene, we use the four different baselines and our method (\textit{MOG-Net}) to generate grasps.
-We replicated the scene manually in each case, leading to a total of 50 physical robot runs.
-To replicate a scene, we use an image of the scene to carefully place objects in their respective positions and orientations.
-Please see Fig.~\ref{fig:fig1} for a sample real-world scene.
+In each scene, we use the four different baselines and \textit{MOG-Net} to generate grasps.
+We replicated the randomly generated scene manually in each case, leading to a total of 50 physical robot experiment scenes and a total of 2532 robot grasp samples.
 A failed grasp attempt is where the robot misses a grasp (all objects escape), or where all objects fall out of the gripper before they reach the packing box.